lgi-cdfd/mitoclin/README.md

 If you use **MITOCLIN** in your research or clinical diagnostics, please cite:

 > Eerapagula, R., Yadav, A., & Mahato, A. K. (2026). *MITOCLIN: An Integrated Web Server and Automated Pipeline for High-Resolution Mitochondrial Genome Analysis, Heteroplasmy Quantification, and Clinical Pathogenicity Annotation*.
-Laboratory of Human Molecular Genetics, Centre for DNA Fingerprinting and Diagnostics (CDFD), Hyderabad, India.
+Laboratory of Genome Informatics, Centre for DNA Fingerprinting and Diagnostics (CDFD), Hyderabad, India.

 - **Institution**: Centre for DNA Fingerprinting and Diagnostics (CDFD), Hyderabad, Telangana, India
 - **Repository**: [github.com/lgi-cdfd/mitoclin](https://github.com/lgi-cdfd/mitoclin)